krinya/pl_elo_score/README.md

-# pl_elo_score
+# Understanding the ELO rating system: A practical example using English Premier League football results using Python
-ELO score calculation for English Premier League football clubs
+Read the related article on Medium: